luckyr13/twp/README.md

 Imagine that you are a Writer.
 If you have your book in PDF format and a Wordpress site, you can use this plugin to get access to IPFS and upload your book to a permament source of storage, how could is that?
 Your books will live forever as long as the network exists.

+## Demo:
+Check out this wordpress website, the first image lives in IPFS and was uploaded using our plugin.
+So sweet don't you think?
+We can create hybrid sites using web2 and web3 technologies http://3.136.18.231/wordpress/

 ## Installing:
 You can install this plugin as any other Wordpress plugin.
 1. Download a copy of this repository, compress as .zip the "textile" folder and upload the file to your Wordpress website through the Wordpress panel.